 This is a one-off annual bursary awarded to students in financial need.
 The amount awarded is dependent on an applicant’s financial circumstances and may be divided between several applicants.

 UCO Student Loan Scheme

 The UCO offers loans primarily to undergraduate students but also to students studying for our MSc Osteopathy (pre-registration) whose change in financial circumstances makes it difficult for them to pay their tuition fees.
-These loans are interest free, repaid on completion of the course over 60 monthly instalments.
+These loans are interest-free, repaid on completion of the course over 60 monthly installments.

 The Osteopathic Foundation

 The Osteopathic Foundation is able to offer interest-free loans to students in the final two years of their degree course in osteopathy.
 The amount of the loan for each academic year is dependent upon the fund available and the number of students requiring help.
 Priority will be given to students who find themselves unexpectedly in financial difficulties through no fault of their own and who, previously, had a reasonable expectation of being able to fund the course.

 The application form for this scheme will be available nearer to the July / August closing date.